HusseinSibai/symmetric_control_synthesis/README.md

     - Signal Processing Toolbox
     - Statistics and Machine Learning Toolbox
 - Include IFAC20 in your Download folder (temporary setup)
+- Python version: anything above 3.9 should work, be sure to use the base python installation and not use python through anaconda
-- Python packages: z3-solver, rtree, matlab, matlabengine
+- Python packages: rtree, matlab, matlabengine, polytope, multiprocess, shared_memory_dict, qpsolvers\[clarabel\]

-- When running main_archive.py do it from a folder where all output plots will be stored
+## Running the experiments

+### Replicating the paper's results

+- Using mainLauncher.py you are prompted for which test to run